-Florida A&M University BOG Approved 6/23/2021
+Florida A&M University Approved by BOT on 4/15/2021

 KPI-10: Bachelor's Degrees Awarded to African-American & Hispanic Students: Race/Ethnicity data is self-reported by students to each university.
 Non-Hispanic Black and Hispanic do not include students classified as Non-Resident Alien or students with a missing race code.
 Degree data is based on first-major counts only; second majors are excluded.
 Percentage of degrees is based on the number of baccalaureate degrees awarded to non-Hispanic Black and Hispanic students divided by the total degrees awarded, excluding those awarded to non-resident aliens and unreported.
 Source: State University Database System (SUDS).